 Inaugural Presentation of the Alberta Emergency Services Medal (Alberta Legislature Building - May 15, 2003)

-The attached images are provided as a suggestion for each jurisdiction to utilize in creating any undress ribbons in accordance with the AESM Guidelines 2017.
+The attached images are provided as a suggestion for each jurisdiction to utilize in creating any undress ribbons in accordance with AESM Guidelines.

 AESM Bar with bronze rosette